GNOME/orca/README.md

 basic support for [Spiel](https://github.com/eeejay/spiel) which allows choosing voices from multiple synthesizers, currently including eSpeak and Piper.

-To test Spiel, configure Orca to build from the latest source:
+To test Spiel, configure Orca to build from the latest source.
+Once compiled, `meson devenv` will be used to run Orca.

 ```
 meson setup --force-fallback-for=spiel -Dspiel=true _build